 The purchases module shares data across Brightpearl:

-Inventory levels are updated when items are received, or unreceived on a purchase order.
+Inventory levels are updated when items are received or unreceived on a purchase order.

-The low inventory report allows you to see which items are getting low or are already out-of-stock.
-Using this report you are able to automatically generate a purchase order ready to send to your supplier.
-The product list will allow you to see current inventory levels as well as the items currently on order.
+The low inventory report allows you to see which items are getting low or are already out of stock.
+Using this report you can automatically generate a purchase order ready to send to your vendor.

 Statuses and purchase order workflow

-A purchase is tracked through the purchase process using Purchase Statuses.
-A pending purchase (not yet sent to the supplier) becomes an order which becomes an invoice.
-These are all statuses.
+A pending purchase (which hasn't yet been sent to the vendor) becomes an order which becomes an invoice.
+These are all tracked using statuses.

 The close integration between purchases and inventory means you can easily add stock tracked products to purchase orders.
 If you have kept a record of it, you can place orders using the supplier SKU and price.

-Purchases of stock tracked items can be monitored using the Inventory Status.
+Purchases of stock tracked items can be monitored using the inventory status.
 This will tell you whether none, some or all of the items have been received on the order.